 General dentists are the primary dental care providers for patients of all ages.
-They can treat you and your entire family and care for your overall oral health.
-This is crucial to your total health.
-Your general dentist takes responsibility for the diagnosis, treatment and overall coordination of services to meet your oral health needs.
+Our dental office can treat you and your entire family and care for your overall oral health.
+Regular dental exams are crucial to your total health.
+Your general dental office takes responsibility for the diagnosis, treatment and overall coordination of services to meet your oral health needs.
 If you need a specialized dental procedure performed, your general dentist may work with other dentists to make sure you get the care you need.

 General dentists make up the majority of the 143,000 dentists practicing in the United States and Canada.
 Sometimes they become partners or associates with other dentists in a group practice.
 Other general dentists own their practice.
 Some general dentists work in government health services, research programs, higher education, corporations and even the military.

-What kind of procedures do general dentists provide?
+What kind of procedures do general dental practices provide?

 Many general dentists are highly educated and trained on all dental procedures.
 Instead of specializing in just one area of dentistry, they can provide plenty of different services for you and your family.
 Promenade Dental Care offers: